Corneal Abrasion

 Another study demonstrated that collagen lenses were not helpful in healing persistent epithelial defects after penetrating keratoplasty.[37]

 Persons who work in high-risk occupations such as auto mechanics, metalworkers, or miners should wear protective eyewear.
 People who participate in contact sports such as hockey, basketball, lacrosse, or racquet sports such as squash or racquetball should always wear protective eyewear.
-Eye protection is also important for patients whose work or recreation increase the risk of corneal abrasion or ultraviolet light exposure (eg, farming, hiking through areas of tall foliage, skiing).
+Eye protection also is important for patients whose work or recreation increase the risk for corneal abrasion or ultraviolet light exposure (eg, farming, hiking through areas of tall foliage, skiing).

 To prevent corneal abrasion in patients who are unconscious or who cannot voluntarily close their eyelids (eg, because of Bell palsy or other seventh cranial nerve neuropathies), tape the eyelids closed.